 - User Stories: What are they?

 Want to Looking for additional help or someone to work with (or somewhere to brag about your finished project)?
-Join our Codecademy Lifelong Learners Pro Community (below) to meet other learners like yourself!
+Join our Community Discord to meet other learners like yourself!

 Share in the Forums for feedback and to see some other ways of solving this problem!